 Changes in Registration.
 A course may be dropped or added by means of a Change of Registration form or via the web during the drop/add period.
 This Drop/Add form is obtained from the Academic Records Office.
 After completing the form, the student must get all needed signatures and return the form to the Academic Records Office.
-The official academic calendar says when the deadline is in each semester for dropping or adding classes without an entry on the permanent academic record.
+The official academic calendar lists the deadline each semester for dropping or adding classes without an entry on the permanent academic record.
 It also notes the deadline to withdraw from a class with a "W" (Withdrawal) on the permanent record.